-Working with a tenant to get them into new space is a professional process.
+Working with a tenant to get them into a new space is a professional process.
 We have created this article to give you a framework in which you can produce and perform professional leasing services.

 The matters detailed below can be enhanced further subject to the type of property which you normally handle and lease.

 - Take the initial enquiry from the tenant.
 This will include the location of the property, the size of the property, the necessary services and amenities, the duration of occupancy, the structure of the tenants business, and details of the activities to be undertaken by the tenant on the property.
-It also pays to ask questions regards special needs of the staff on the property and the way in which they would use the property, for example accessible car parking, or special areas for the staff such as lunchrooms, showers, and tea rooms.
+It also pays to ask questions regards special needs of the staff on the property and the way in which they would use the property, for example, accessible car parking, or special areas for the staff such as lunchrooms, showers, and tea rooms.

 - Qualify the tenant financially.
-This will include the level of rental, any existing occupancy and the timing of a move to new premises, details of any guarantees or guarantors which can be provided, and any history of previous occupancy.
-It is helpful if you can check the details of previous occupancy in other leased premises to ensure the stability of the tenant in any new premises that you can locate.
+This will include the level of rental, any existing occupancy and the timing of a move to new premises, details of any guarantees or guarantors which can be provided, and any history of the previous occupancy.
+It is helpful if you can check the details of the previous occupancy in other leased premises to ensure the stability of the tenant in any new premises that you can locate.

 - Determine space requirements.
 The space requirements will include the overall size of the premises which can be further categorised into office space, warehouse space and retail space if appropriate.
 You will also need to know the dimensions of storage and turnaround space in the warehouse area to accommodate deliveries on transport vehicles.
 Car parking is also an important part of occupancy today and many tenants require convenient and accessible car parking for their staff.
 Ask other questions regard any special signage and security needs which must be incorporated into occupancy.

 - Identify the potential properties to inspect.
 Most property inspections with a potential tenant should be limited to no more than four or five properties.
 If you inspect too many properties, the inspection and decision process becomes more difficult.
-To short list the appropriate properties to inspect it pays to have a portfolio of photographs of the relative premises in your office to discuss with potential tenants.
+To shortlist the appropriate properties to inspect it pays to have a portfolio of photographs of the relative premises in your office to discuss with potential tenants.

 - Inspect the chosen properties.
 In all cases, you must inspect properties with the tenant.
 This is the only way you can control the information provided to the tenant and the potential closure of a successful deal.
 Make sure that you understand the relative property that you are inspecting and how to move through the premises in a practical way which shows the premises in its best light.
 Have detailed fact sheets available to provide the tenant with essential and relevant information.